Wu De: Communist revolution

 Wu joined the Chinese Communist Party in 1933, and organized strikes and other workers' actions in the Tangshan area.
 After the eruption of the Second Sino-Japanese War, he organized the Hebei Anti-Japanese Army, committing it to guerrilla warfare in the northern regions.
 In 1940 he was appointed head of a working commission under the Central Committee of the Chinese Communist Party to oversee activity behind enemy lines.
 After the Chinese Civil War, he served as Party secretary for Tangshan.

 Early PRC

-After the communist victory of 1949, Wu De briefly served as Vice Minister of Fuel Industry of the newly established People's Republic of China.
+After the Proclamation of the People's Republic of China in October 1949, Wu De briefly served as Vice Minister of Fuel Industry of the newly established government.
 He became the Communist Party Chief of Pingyuan Province in 1950, replacing Pan Fusheng, who had been demoted.
 After Pingyuan Province was abolished in 1952, Wu De was transferred to Tianjin, where he served as Vice Mayor and then Mayor from 1952 to 1955.
 Afterwards he was appointed the party chief (then called First Secretary) of Jilin Province.